First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 The tracks were required to have opposite electric charges and to leave signals in both the ITS and the TPC.
 Their pseudorapidity was constrained to $|\eta|<0.8$ in order to have a large reconstruction efficiency.
 The muons were identified by requiring an ionisation energy loss, measured in the TPC, compatible with the muon hypothesis.
 For the momentum range of the muons in this analysis (0.5 to 3~GeV/$c$) this criterion rejects completely the contribution from the electron decay channel.
 The two tracks were required to form a common interaction vertex with a coordinate along the nominal beam line $|z_{\rm vtx}|<10$~cm to have uniform acceptance.

 The $\Jpsi$ yield, $N_{\Jpsi}$, was extracted by fitting the muon-pair invariant-mass ($m_{\mu\mu}$) distribution with two contributions: a double sided Crystal Ball distribution~\cite{ALICE:2015ikg} to represent the signal and an exponential to describe the background.
 An unbinned extended likelihood fit was performed in each one of the five $\mant$ intervals.
 The left panel of Fig.~\ref{fig:fits} shows the fit to the total sample.
 The extracted $\Jpsi$ yield is $512\pm 26$~(stat.).
+This yield is dominated by the contribution of incoherent processes, but it still has a remaining background that has to be subtracted.
+The amount of background is obtained by analyzing the transverse momentum distribution.

+The $\Jpsi$ yield originates from three contributions: coherent and incoherent production, as well as feed-down from $\psi^\prime$ diffractive photoproduction.
+The background to the yield from incoherent production, $N^{\rm inc}_{\Jpsi}$, was subtracted in each $\mant$ range using the ratio of the number of $\Jpsi$ from coherent (feed-down) to incoherent production \fC (\fD) such that $N^{\rm inc}_{\Jpsi} = N_{\Jpsi}/(1+\fC+\fD$).